Residual Multi-Fidelity Neural Network Computing: Abstract

 \section{Abstract}

 In this work, we consider the general problem of constructing a neural network surrogate model using multi-fidelity information.
-Given an inexpensive low-fidelity and an expensive high-fidelity computational model, we present a residual multi-fidelity computational framework that formulates the correlation between models as a residual function, a possibly non-linear mapping between 1) the shared input space of the models together with the low-fidelity model output and 2) the discrepancy between the two model outputs.
-To accomplish this, we train two neural networks to work in concert.
-The first network learns the residual function on a small set of high-fidelity and low-fidelity data.
-Once trained, this network is used to generate additional synthetic high-fidelity data, which is used in the training of a second network.
-This second network, once trained, acts as our surrogate for the high-fidelity quantity of interest.
-We present three numerical examples to demonstrate the power of the proposed framework.
-In particular, we show that dramatic savings in computational cost may be achieved when the output predictions are desired to be accurate within small tolerances.
+Motivated by error-complexity estimates for ReLU neural networks, we formulate the correlation between an inexpensive low-fidelity model and an expensive high-fidelity model as a possibly non-linear residual function.
+This function defines a mapping between 1) the shared input space of the models along with the low-fidelity model output, and 2) the discrepancy between the outputs of the two models.
+The computational framework proceeds by training two neural networks to work in concert.
+The first network learns the residual function on a small set of high- and low-fidelity data.
+Once trained, this network is used to generate additional synthetic high-fidelity data, which is used in the training of the second network.
+The trained second network then acts as our surrogate for the high-fidelity quantity of interest.
+We present four numerical examples to demonstrate the power of the proposed framework, showing that significant savings in computational cost may be achieved when the output predictions are desired to be accurate within small tolerances.